nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-07-MARS_SPIRIT.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 3
-songs: ["Oh What a Beautiful Mornin' by Rodgers and Hammerstein"]
+songs: ["Oh What A Beautiful Morning by Rodgers and Hammerstein"]
+genres: []
 ---

 ----
 ### DATE: January 07, 2004
 ----
-✦ Oh What a Beautiful Mornin' by Rodgers and Hammerstein
+✦ Oh What A Beautiful Morning *by* Rodgers and Hammerstein

 #### Comment:
 * No mission comment